 - Upgrade his solution to use the latest version of SharePoint Framework

 - Allow you to deploy the solution from any platform thanks to Office365-CLI.
-Being a macOS user and working on several SharePoint solutions myself, I wanted to have a way to provision Google Analytics, without having to use a VM or a Windows computer.
+If you too, you are a macOS user and working on several SharePoint solutions yourself, you want to have a way to provision Google Analytics, without having to use a VM or a Windows computer.

 - Create scripts to implement the solution easier